When Is It Safe to Swim in Shocked Pool?

 What Happens If You accidentally swam in shocked pool- red eyes

-Since chlorine dehydrates things and makes them lose their pliability, your eyes need to be constantly moisturized.
+Since chlorine dehydrates things and makes them lose their pliability, your eyes must be constantly moisturized.
 There is a thin layer of water covering the entire eyeball.
 When you get chlorine in your eyes, this leads to a very uncomfortable reaction.

 At the same time, the eyelids and skin surrounding the eye are also very sensitive and need moisturization to remain healthy.
-This skin around the eye will get very itchy and very dry if exposed to high concentrations of chlorine.
+This skin around the eye will get very itchy and dry if exposed to high chlorine concentrations.

-This is why it’s always a good idea to have goggles on when you go swimming, especially after using pool shock.
+This is why it’s always a good idea to wear goggles when swimming, especially after using pool shock.

 Poisoning

 The recommended volume of chlorine in swimming pools is around 5 PPM.
-When the chlorine is freshly introduced to the water, the amount in it is easily a few hundred times that of 5 PPM.
+When the chlorine is freshly introduced to the water, its amount is easily a few hundred times that of 5 PPM.
 Accidentally drinking the water is very dangerous.

-The first thing to do in this case is to get in touch with a doctor immediately.
+In this case, the first thing to do is get in touch with a doctor immediately.

 Digestive Problems

-When you accidentally drink swimming pool water, it goes through your regular digestive tract and impacts everything it comes into contact with.
-Under normal circumstances, this isn’t a problem but when you have just used pool shock, so the chlorine level is high, it could be.
+When you accidentally drink swimming pool water, it goes through your regular digestive tract and impacts everything you encounter.
+Under normal circumstances, this isn’t a problem, but it could be when you have just used pool shock, so the chlorine level is high.

 You will first feel this impact in your stomach and gut, resulting in severe cramps, aches, nausea, dizziness, and diarrhea.

-If you are feeling like you are going to throw up, don’t hesitate; this will help get rid of some of the toxins in your digestive system.
+If you feel like you are going to throw up, don’t hesitate; this will help eliminate some of the toxins in your digestive system.
 Some would even suggest that you induce vomiting.

 The next thing to do is to drink lots of water.
 This will help dissolve and dilute the chlorine in your system and flush it out faster.
 If you feel like the symptoms are not going away or the pain and sickness are getting worse, definitely get in touch with a medical professional.